×

 Share the article

-Your liver breaks down old red blood cells into substances like bilirubin excreted in stools and urine.
+Gilbert’s syndrome, a genetic liver disorder, affects your liver’s ability to process bilirubin.
+Your liver breaks down old red blood cells into substances like bilirubin, which is excreted in the stools and urine.
 In people with Gilbert syndrome, bilirubin accumulates in the blood, leading to a condition known as hyperbilirubinemia.
 This phrase might appear in the outcome of a blood test.
 However, your body has elevated quantities of bilirubin.
-High bilirubin levels indicate that something is wrong with your liver’s is normal with Gilbert syndrome.
+High bilirubin levels indicate that something is wrong with your liver, which is normal with Gilbert syndrome.

-What is bilirubin?
+What is Bilirubin?

 Bile, a digestive fluid created by the liver that aids in the body’s absorption of fat, contains bilirubin.
 The digestive system includes the liver.
-As a result, blood pollutants are removed, lipids are digested, and glucose (a blood sugar) is stored as glycogen for energy..
+As a result, blood pollutants are removed, lipids are digested, and glucose (a blood sugar) is stored as glycogen for energy.

 Approximately 1 in 3 people with Gilbert’s syndrome don’t exhibit any symptoms.
 Then, after having blood tests to look for another issue, they discover that they have the condition.